-What is Company risk? (also known as Business risk and Business failure risk)
+What is Company risk? (also known as Business risk, Business failure risk and Single stock risk)

-The risk that you will lose money simply because you chose to invest in a certain company and going forward it does poorly.
+The risk that you will lose money simply because you chose to invest in a certain corporation and going forward it does poorly.

 How this risk plays out in the real world